n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 The `init` feature replaces word-initial glyphs with special presentation forms.
-Generally, these forms involve removing the headline instroke from the left side of the glyph.
+Generally, these forms involve removing the headline in-stroke from the left side of the glyph.

 ![Application of the init feature](/images/bengali/bengali-init.png)